kefahi/fastapi/readme.md

 - Suggested code structure
   - `api` folder: apis are broken into api-sets, each Api set is served from a separate directory and can be mounted arbitrarily on the main api route. e.g. /my1stapiset, /2ndapiset ...etc.
   - `utils` folder: contains common code like settings, db models ...etc.
 - Optimized / small footprint container image based on barebone Alpine 3.15.
 The skeleton image size containing the code + python + depdedent python modules (the file fastapi-backend.tar.gz below) is only 23MB.
-This also makes it ideal for off-line deployements (copying the image to a server that doesn't have internet access).
+This also makes it ideal for air-gapped deployements (copying the image to a server that doesn't have internet access).

 ### Install / usage